 Great trail this morning.
-Well maintained and recent by the look of some of the fresh cuttings on the ground.
+Well maintained and recently done by the look of some of the fresh cuttings on the ground.

 I tried my stiffer in-soles for first part of the day.
 So far so good but they change the position of the heal and in combination with wet socks and shoes I could feel a hotspot developing on each foot.
 A quick stop to apply some sports tape as a preventative measure had that sorted out.